preetha548/skills-copilot-codespaces-vscode/README.md

-  # Social Media Dashboard
+  # Fashion Designing Website

-  This is a code bundle for Social Media Dashboard.
-The original project is available at https://www.figma.com/design/95QfAUXOLmungIf3LdHXLS/Social-Media-Dashboard.
+  This is a code bundle for Fashion Designing Website.
+The original project is available at https://www.figma.com/design/WnFpKjcb3uY9zB77KqZ4fC/Fashion-Designing-Website.

   ## Running the code